Urinary Tract Infections During Pregnancy

 Urinary tract infections increase the risk of the following:

-Sometimes an infection in the bladder or ureters spreads up the urinary tract and reaches a kidney, causing an infection there (see Postpartum Bladder and Kidney Infections).
-Bacteria may infect the urine without causing symptoms of urinary tract infections, so doctors usually check the urine for bacteria even in pregnant women without symptoms.
+Sometimes bacteria in the urine cause an infection in the bladder or kidneys that causes symptoms.
+But bacteria may infect the urine without causing symptoms of urinary tract infections, so doctors usually check the urine for bacteria, even in pregnant women without symptoms.
+If pregnant women have bacteria in the urine, a urine sample is taken each month and tested.

 Generic NameSelect Brand Names